 How to Prevent a DDoS Attack

-Now that you have an understanding of what a DDoS attack is, what are some steps you can take to prevent one from happening?
+Now that you understand what a DDoS attack is, what are some steps you can take to prevent one from happening?
 A lot goes into preventing a DDoS attack, but it can be broken down into a few simple stages.

 The biggest factor is separating legitimate traffic from malicious traffic.
 As mentioned above, there are a few different kinds of DDoS attacks and sometimes we even see multi-vector DDoS attacks, in which there are separate layers of the attack all happening at once.

 Nonetheless, a common way to mitigate a DDoS attack is to implement rate-limiting.
 This means the number of requests a server can accept within a certain timeframe has been limited.
 While this is a useful element of DDoS mitigation, it won’t work when dealing with larger, more complex attacks.

 When it comes to preventing larger-scale DDoS attacks, using a web application firewall (WAF) and Anycast network diffusion comes into play.
 Anycast is a network addressing and routing methodology in which a single destination address has multiple routing paths to two or more endpoint destinations.
 Essentially, the Anycast network disperses traffic across a wide array of servers, which in turn diffuses the traffic before it gets to your server.